Pembroke Welsh Corgi Health Issues

 Prevention Strategies

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Pembroke Welsh Corgis have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to hip dysplasia and degenerative myelopathy.
+The care profile for Pembroke Welsh Corgis is anchored by a medium build, heavy coat shedding, and breed-associated risk for hip dysplasia and degenerative myelopathy.

 When to See the Vet